isaacnovaes/notes/linux.md

 - `echo string > newfile`
 - `echo string >> newfile`

-## Reading files on IDEs is expensive!
+## Reading files on IDEs is expensive

 For example, a system might maintain one simple large log file to record details of all system warnings and errors. ( Modern systems tend to have more fine-grained logging facilities but still may have some large logging files.)
 Due to a